Railways in

 in the Dole plantation.
 Diesel powered replica steam locomotives.

-Operates every day of the year, except Christmas Day.
+Operates daily throughout the year, except Christmas Day.

 - SkyCab